 He is fluent in several languages, at home in three countries and thrives on the music making that emerges as a result of the contact with different cultures and traditions.
 Whether on the concert platform or in the opera house, the list of world-class ensembles that Jonathan Darlington has conducted is impressive.
-Most recently these include the Staatskapelle Dresden, Opera Norway, the Konzerthaus Orchester Berlin and the Royal Philharmonic Orchestra.
-Future invitations include his debut at the Wien Staatsoper and reinvitations to Opera Australia as well as continuing his relationships with Dresden Semperoper, Frankfurt Opera, Deutsche Oper am Rhein and symphony orchestras in Montpellier and Bordeaux.
+Most recently these include the Vienna Philharmonic at the Vienna Staatsoper, Staatskapelle Dresden, Opera Norway, the Konzerthaus Orchester Berlin, Frankfurt Opera, Duetsche Oper am Rhien, the Royal Philharmonic Orchestra and symphony orchestras in Montpellier, Bordeaux and Strasbourg.
+As well as several reinvitations future engagements include the Orchestra of the 18th Century and a tour with the National Youth Orchestra of Canada across the whole of Canada.

 During the same period he accompanied singing masterclasses at the Britten-Pears School for Advanced Studies in Aldeburgh (England), where he worked with such renowned singers as Elisabeth Schwarzkopf, Ileana Cotrubas, Hugues Cuenod, Hans Hotter, Janet Baker and Peter Pears.